terrancehah/whole-ios/docs/app-flow.md

 - **Onboarding Screens**
   - Objective: Introduce the app and collect user preferences to personalize the experience.
   - **Account Creation:**
-    - If the user does not have an account, onboarding will automatically generate a random email and password, and create a Supabase Auth account for the user before saving any preferences.
+    - If the user does not have an account, onboarding will automatically create a Supabase Auth account using Supabase's built-in anonymous sign-in mechanism at the end of onboarding.
-    - The generated credentials are stored securely for silent login on future launches.
+    - The session and refresh tokens are stored securely in the Keychain for seamless auto-login on future launches.
     - All onboarding data is always tied to this backend account, supporting seamless upgrade and backend sync.
   - Screens:
     1. **Welcome Screen**